eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 from the subscription.

 ### Notify via REST POST ###
-In this case the notification need to be sent as **REST POST** to the url http://127.0.0.1:3000/ei/test_subscription_rest.
-In this example the notification message is prepared as key value pairs.
-If it was sent as raw JSON body it would look like this:
+In the example subscription above, the notification is sent as **REST POST** to the url http://127.0.0.1:3000/ei/test_subscription_rest.
+The notification message is prepared as key value pairs in the request.
+The notification message in this example contains the full aggregated object as a value.

-**Notification Message:**
+    parameters:
+        jsonparameters: { full aggregated object}
+        runpipeline: mybuildstep

+If it was sent as raw JSON body, the notification message would look like below:

     {
         [